Are you an employer looking to train your staff? Call us for a customized solution at 803.691.3907 or learn more about MTC Business Solutions.

 Are you a student in the Columbia area?
 Find more information about our welding program below, or learn more about career opportunities for welders.

 If you can attend classes during the day, training can be completed in approximately six months.
 AWS certification testing is offered for students at their cost.
-You can start earning about $20 an hour welding in the construction, manufacturing, and other industries.
-Personal equipment needs of about $460 will be discussed at the first class.
+Earn $15 to $30 an hour welding in the construction, manufacturing, and other industries.
+Students are required to have purchased their own tools and equipment on the first day of class.

 Click here to see all classes associated with this program and an estimated program cost.